urbit/urbit/README.md

 Once the project is configured, use `ninja` to build it.
 To install it into the default prefix, use `ninja install`.
 If you want to specify custom `DESTDIR`, use `DESTDIR=... ninja install`.

-## Building the Debian Package

-To build a .deb file for installation on Debian platforms, perform the following steps:
-+ Run `sudo apt install devscripts` to install the `debuild` utility.
-+ Update the `debian/changelog` to reflect the changes in this release.
-+ If necessary, update the year of the copyright in `debian/copyright`.
-+ Clean any build artifacts: Run `make clean` and delete the `bin` directory, if it exists.
-+ Run `tar -xcvf ../urbit-x.y.z.orig.tar.gz .` from the top-level folder in the repo.
-This command will create an archive in the directory above the current directory, which will be used in packaging.
-+ Run `debuild -us -uc`, also from the top-level folder in the repo.
-This creates a .deb file in the folder above the current directory.

-The resulting .deb file should now exist in the folder above the current directory.
-To test that the .deb file works properly, you can perform the following steps:
-+ Uninstall urbit: `sudo apt remove urbit`.
-+ Run `sudo dpkg -i ../urbit-x.y.z_amd64.deb` to install the new version.
-+ Boot up a ship using the `urbit` command.

 ## Contact